jessaustin/koa-signed-url/readme.md

 uses [keygrip][keygrip] for signing and verifying, like the [cookies ](https://www.npmjs.com/package/cookies) module does.

-The exported middleware function has a [`.sign()`](#sign-url-url) function property for generating signed URLs in the first place.
-The idea is that a [Koa][koa] application can generate signed URLs for e.g. a password reset facility, distribute them via e.g. email or SMS, and then verify signatures on those URLs when they are used, essentially as ["capability" URLs][capability].
+The exported middleware function has a [`.sign()`][sign] function property for generating signed URLs in the first place.
+The idea is that a [Koa][koa] application can generate signed URLs for e.g. a password reset facility, distribute them via e.g. email or SMS, and then verify signatures on those URLs when they are used, essentially as ["capability" URLs ][capability].
 Because [HMAC signatures](https://tools.ietf.org/html/rfc2104) are used, the [Koa][koa] application just stores application-level symmetric keys, rather than a dynamic list of all URLs that have ever been generated.
 There are several factors to consider when using this module to generate and verify secure URLs: see the [Security Considerations](#security-considerations) section of this document.

 ## Example